badlydrawnrob/racket-playground/README.md

 # Racket playground

-Taking a spin with Dr Racket
+## Taking a spin with Dr Racket

+> ⚠️ The wording in exercises sometimes isn't clear (see answers)

 ## Documentation: